Smartlook is a product analytics and visual user insights platform based in the Czech Republic that was recently acquired by Cisco.

 Here’s how we used SEO, specifically our Pain Point SEO process, to help with these challenges.

-SEO is Ideally Suited to Attract Specific Customer Personas
+SEO Is Ideally Suited to Attract Specific Customer Personas

 In contrast, while social and display ads offer some ability to target the right people, they have almost no ability to capture their interest at the right time — when they’re looking for a solution to the problem.
 Instead, they just show up when people are browsing the web or social media for any reason.
-SEO-focused content that targets long tail buying keywords, on the other hand, lets you show up for the exact search queries that indicate the user has pain points that map to your features and rank for those features.
+High-quality content that targets long tail buying keywords, on the other hand, lets you show up for the exact search queries that indicate the user has pain points that map to your features and rank for those features.

 For these reasons, we were excited to help Smartlook via our content process.